pygame/pygame/docs/reST/ref/controller.rst

       | :sl:`check if the Controller is initialized`
       | :sg:`get_init() -> bool`

-      Return True if the Controller object is currently initialised.
+      Returns True if the Controller object is currently initialised.

       .. ## Controller.get_init ##